Marius Trésor Doh

-Marius Trésor Doh (born 17 December 2003) is a professional footballer who plays as a defensive midfielder for TFF First League club Fatih Karagümrük on loan from Fenerbahçe.
+Marius Trésor Doh (born 17 December 2003) is a professional footballer who plays as a defensive midfielder for TFF 1.
+Lig club Iğdır on loan from Fatih Karagümrük.

 Club career

 Early career

 Born in Lopou in the Grands-Ponts Region, Lagunes District in southern Ivory Coast and raised in Yopougon and Abobo (in Abidjan) and also in Bangolo.
 He started to play football with USC Bassam then played for LYS Sassandra before transferred to abroad.

 Fenerbahçe

 On 22 February 2023, he joined to Fenerbahçe Academy.
 On 8 August 2024, he signed three years professional contract with Turkish Süper Lig club Fenerbahçe.

 Karagümrük (loan)

 On 9 August 2024, he loaned to TFF First League club Fatih Karagümrük until the end of season.
 On 11 August 2024, he made his debut with the team against Amedspor in a 0-0 draw.